UBC-Thunderbots/Software/docs/getting-started.md

 ### Running our AI, Simulator, SimulatedTests or Robot Diagnostics

-1. Run our AI on Thunderscope:
+1. Run our AI on [Thunderscope](./software-architecture-and-design.md#thunderscope-gui):
-    - Thunderscope is the software that coordinates our AI, Simulator, Visualizer and RobotDiagnostics
+    - [Thunderscope](./software-architecture-and-design.md#thunderscope-gui) is the software that coordinates and visualizes our AI, Simulator, and RobotDiagnostics.
     - After launching Thunderscope, we can see what the AI is currently "seeing" and interact with it through dynamic parameters.
     - If we want to run with simulated AI vs AI:
         - `./tbots.py run thunderscope_main --enable_autoref` will start Thunderscope with a Simulator, a blue FullSystem, yellow FullSystem and a headless Autoref.